US STOCKS-S&P, Dow hurt by Energy, banks; biotech boosts Nasdaq

 By Sinead Carew

-NEW YORK, June 21 The S&P 500 and Dow were weighed down by energy and bank stocks on Wednesday while healthcare and technology stocks helped lift the Nasdaq Composite index.
+NEW YORK, June 21 (Reuters) - The S&P 500 and Dow were weighed down by energy and bank stocks on Wednesday while healthcare and technology stocks helped lift the Nasdaq Composite index.

 Energy stocks tumbled after oil prices reversed course during the morning session and U.S. crude touched its lowest point since August despite larger-than-expected declines in inventories.